Jens Meiert

-There are two great things about validation: Validating supports and accelerates learning, so it contributes to awareness of respective specifications, and releasing formally valid code is a sign of professionalism.
+There are two great things about validation: Validating helps technical understanding as it contributes to awareness of the underlying specifications, and writing valid code is a sign of professionalism.

-Put another way, developers not validating most likely learn slower, and invalid code can in truly the most cases be considered unprofessional.
+Put another way, developers who don’t validate miss important opportunities to learn, and invalid code can in most cases be considered unprofessional.

-However, invalid code doesn’t have to mean inaccessible or unmaintainable code.
+However, invalid code doesn’t necessarily mean inaccessible or unmaintainable code.
 That’s a myth.
-You can inverse that statement too though: Valid code does not – by far not – mean accessible or maintainable code, or even efficient yet fast code.
-The guys stating that are wrong or having different motives, as the advantages and great things about validation are, see above.
+You can invert that statement, too, though: Valid code doesn’t mean accessible or maintainable code, nor efficient or fast code.

 1. On January 30, 2009, 14:44 CET, olivier said: